Performances at Mason Pond Lawn

 These performances are only available for sale as individual tickets.
 Due to the limited number of tickets available, subscription discounts will not be offered for these events.
 Half-price tickets for youth through grade 12 are available for purchase.

 Yes, a limited quantity of free student tickets will be available for each event.
 Student ticketholders will be required to sit in the designated student section on Mason Pond Lawn.
-Eligible Mason students should use the online request form or visit the Ticket Office during business hours to claim their tickets.
+Eligible Mason students should use the online request form or visit the Ticket Office during business hours to claim their tickets beginning two Tuesdays prior to the event.
 Students are encouraged to claim their tickets in advance and must review the outdoor event policies before attending.
 Unclaimed free student tickets will be released for sale on the day of the event.
 More information about eligibility and policies.